jundalisay/spblist/content/en/research/paracelsus/nature/book-09/chapter-05c.md

 So the Signator of a Cow markes her hornes with circles, by which it may be known how many Calves shee hath brought forth.
 For every Circle signifies a Calfe.

 The teeth of a Horse.
 The same Signator puts forth the first teeth of a Horse, that the first seven yeers his age may be known by his teeth.
-For at first a Horse is brought forth, with fourteen teeth, of which every yeer hee loseth two, and so in the space of seven yeares hee loseth[Pg 139] all.
+For at first a Horse is brought forth, with fourteen teeth, of which every yeer he  loseth two, and so in the space of seven yeares he  loseth[Pg 139] all.
 So that after seven yeares his age can hardly be known, unlesse by one that is very skilful.

 The bills and claws of Birds.
 The same Signator doth signe the bills and claws of Birds with peculiar signes, that the skilfull Fowler may know their age by them.